stephaniehicks/benchmark-hdf5-clustering/README.md

 "cowplot",
 ...
 ```
-You can use this code to install the necessary packages, for example by running
+You can use the code in the file `installPackages.R` to install the necessary packages, for example by running

 ```
 R CMD BATCH installPackages.R
 ```
+or by cutting and pasting the code into a R session.

 ## Code to reproduce the figures